Best Drift Car In GTA 5 Guide

 Check out this insane Nissan R35 GTR mod showcase to see what you’re missing out on when it comes to mods.

 We hope that we’ve covered everything you could want to know about Drift Cars in GTA 5 in this guide.
+Check out our list on the Ultimate JDM Cars in GTA 5!

 Have we missed your favorite drift car off our list?
 Drop us a message and let us know which cars you feel deserve a spot.